harsh6768/awesome-stripe/README.md

 8. Transfer Funds to the destination account ---> stripe.transfers.create()
 8. Transfer Amount from Uber platform to uber drivers and the owner using grouping transactions https://stripe.com/docs/connect/charges-transfers
 9. Transfer the Amount from Uber Platform to the uber drivers at a time of charge ---> stripe.charges.create() by providing the values into the transfer_data property
-10. Get the details of the Account.
+10. Get the details of the Account ---> stripe.accounts.retrieve()